weldonj/CA4023_Assignment_2/Intro.md

 **Baseline -**

-Replicate the provided Notebook which contains a Baseline Naive Bayes Setup
+Replicate the provided notebook which contains a baseline naive bayes setup, evluate given model and alternate models

 **Negation Handling -**

-Introduce Megation Handling to the dataset (attempt to handle cases such as "don't skip this movie" being wrongly viewed as negative)
+Introduce negation handling to the dataset (attempt to handle cases such as "don't skip this movie" being wrongly viewed as negative)

 **Bigrams -**